WDI-SEA/interview-questions/readme.md

 The doctype declaration should be the very first thing in an HTML document, before the tag.
 The doctype declaration is not an HTML tag; it is an instruction to the web browser about what version of the markup language the page is written in.
 The doctype declaration refers to a Document Type Definition (DTD)

+  Tells the browser what kind of document the page is.
+Browsers view lots od types of documents.
+Thus tag let's them know how to treat it.

 * What's the difference between HTML and XHTML?
 XHTML is stricter than HTML and XHTML is supported by all major browsers.